 In 2002 he founded Bieger-Pipes.

 Steve’o’klad, a friend of Clemens, worked at Bieger-pipes between 2004 – 2008 and helped develop the production, especially the medieval range of bagpipes.
 He currently plays with a medieval band Fabula: In the past, he had been a guest player for Cultus Ferox and Cornix Maledictum.

 Masaki Kato joined the force in early 2009.

-He comes from Japan, via Scotland where he spent over 4 years studying on the then RSAMD piping degree course in Glasgow and working at the National Piping Centre.
+He comes from Japan, via Scotland where he spent over 4 years studying on the then RSAMD piping degree course and working at the National Piping Centre in Glasgow.

 While in Scotland, he received various workshops covering many aspects of pipe making.
-He visited a couple of bagpipe makers as well, and grew his interest in the manufacturing side of bagpiping.
+He visited a couple of bagpipe makers as well, and grew his interest in the manufacturing side of bagpiping too.

-He first started making cane drone reeds while he lived in Glasgow, with the generous help from Rory Glossart and Sylvain Hamon.
+He first started making cane drone reeds when he lived in Glasgow, with the generous help from Rory Glossart and Sylvain Hamon.
 After moving to Germany, he set out to create the smaller versions of Scottish pipes to the highest standard possible and devoted himself to it.